 A district court dismissed the complaint, but the 9th U.S. Circuit Court of Appeals reversed and allowed Allen’s suit to go forward.
 Charter and Comcast are seeking to have the Supreme Court reverse that decision, arguing that they chose not to carry the channels based on “legitimate business reasons, such as limited bandwith and other operational considerations.”

 The argument stems from both companies deciding not to carry Entertainment Studios’ TV networks — the lawsuit was filed in 2016, two years before Allen’s company purchased The Weather Channel.
-Entertainment Studios’ sued Comcast for $20 million and Charter for $10 million.
+Entertainment Studios’ sued Comcast for $20 billion and Charter for $10 billion.

 “Comcast has an outstanding record of supporting and fostering diverse programming, including programming from African-American owned channels, two more of which we launched earlier this year.
 There has been no finding of discriminatory conduct by Comcast against this plaintiff because there has been none,” Comcast said in a statement.
 “We carry more than 100 networks geared toward diverse audiences.
 In light of this record, much of which plaintiffs’ complaint itself acknowledged, it is not surprising that the trial court dismissed the plaintiffs’ claims of race discrimination three times, finding them utterly without merit.
 We believe the Ninth Circuit Court of Appeals decision was incorrectly decided.
 At this stage, the case is about a technical point of law that was decided in a novel way by the Ninth Circuit.
 We hope the Supreme Court will reverse the Ninth Circuit’s unusual interpretation of the law and bring this case to an end.”